Tap the text to show or hide reading controls.

 — Crack.

-The bone rod Yujin hurled smashed clean into the top of the totem, into the skull itself.
+The bone rod Yujin hurled smashed clean into the crown of the totem, the skull itself, and in an instant the thing went dead.

 The Goblin Shaman’s neck bulged with veins.